Héctor Bellerín: 2021–22 season: Loan to Real Betis

 On 31 August 2021, Bellerín returned to Spain after a decade, joining Real Betis on a season-long loan.
-He made his debut in La Liga 13 days later, in a 2–1 win at Granada.
+He made his debut in La Liga around two-weeks later, in a 2–1 win at Granada.
 On 21 November, he was sent off at Elche for a foul on Tete Morente while his team were winning 3–0, the final score.
-In the 2022 Copa del Rey Final on 23 April, he played the full 120 minutes as his team defeated Valencia to lift the cup.
+In the 2022 Copa del Rey final on 23 April, he played the full 120 minutes as his team defeated Valencia to lift the cup.

 Barcelona

 On 1 September 2022, Bellerín returned to Barcelona following the termination of his contract at Arsenal.
 He signed a one-year deal, with Arsenal retaining 25% of a future transfer fee.
 He was signed to cover the absence of injured right-back Sergiño Dest; Barcelona had previously wanted César Azpilicueta to cover this role, but he renewed at Chelsea instead.

 Bellerín made his debut for his hometown club on 10 September, starting in a 4–0 win at Cádiz.
 Having made only two further substitute appearances, he totalled 141 minutes in the league by the turn of the year.
-In January 2023, Bellerín told the newspaper Ara that his annual salary was €500,000, far below the reported salaries of some teammates; he called for footballers to earn less and pay more tax.
+In January 2023, Bellerín told the Catalan newspaper Ara that his annual salary was €500,000, far below the reported salaries of some teammates; he called for footballers to earn less and pay more tax.

 Sporting CP

 On 31 January 2023, Bellerín signed a six-month contract with Primeira Liga club Sporting CP, for a fee of €500,000, which could rise to €1.5 million with add-ons.
-He made his debut six days later in a 1–0 win at Rio Ave as a late substitute.
+He made his debut for the Portuguese club six days later in a 1–0 win at Rio Ave as a late substitute.
 He played 13 total games for the team from Lisbon, scoring once on 27 February to open a 2–0 home win over G.D.
 Estoril-Praia; it was two years to the month since his last goal, for Arsenal against Leeds.

 Return to Betis

-On 18 July 2023, Bellerín returned to Betis on a five-year deal, on a free transfer.
+On 18 July 2023, Bellerín returned to Betis, signing a five-year deal, on a free transfer.
+On 24 April 2026, Bellerín scored a last-minute equalizer in stoppage time at La Cartuja to earn Betis a 1–1 draw against Real Madrid.